-Starting university is a significant point in a student’s life and we understand that you will want to help your son or daughter settle in as quickly as possible.
+Starting university is a significant point in a student’s life and we understand that you will want to help them settle in as quickly as possible.

 What to expect